 The National Council provides the Council with a charter, program materials and support for administration as well as sponsoring certain benefit plans for Council employees.
 Since 1978 the National Council has operated a GLIP in which the Council participates.
 On February 18, 2020, the National Council filed for protection under chapter 11 of the United States Bankruptcy Code.
 The National Council continues to operate its business in the ordinary course and has received bankruptcy court approval to continue its relationship with the Councils including the benefit and insurance programs noted above.
 Neither the Council nor any other local council are currently parties to the bankruptcy proceeding.
-The National Council has sought to stay litigation against both the National Council and local councils and has proposed a plan of reorganization that would protect local councils from any further legal exposure for abuse claims arising prior to February 18, 2020.
-Such plan may require a yet to be determined contribution from local councils.
-The ability of the National Council to confirm such a plan and the size of the potential contribution from the Council is unknown.
+The court has granted a stay on litigation against both the National Council and local councils and the National Council has proposed a plan of reorganization that would protect local councils from any further legal exposure for abuse claims arising prior to February 18, 2020.
+Such plan will require a contribution from local councils.
+As of this date, the Council's contribution is expected to be \$\\\\\\\, however that may increase.
+The ability of the National Council to confirm such a plan is unknown.
 Management of the Council is unable to assess the effect, if any, the resolution of these matters by the National Council may have on the Council's operations or its financial statements.